Recovering Compensation for New York City Dog Attack Victims

 The owner of a dangerous dog that attacked a person, service dog, guide dog, or hearing dog may be subject to a fine, the amount of which depends on whether the victim was a person or animal, the severity of the injury, and whether the dog has been given "dangerous" status in the past.

-NY Dog Bite Attorneys Fighting Hard for Your Recovery
+NYC Dog Bite Attorneys Fighting Hard for Your Recovery

 The pain and trauma that follows a dog attack can be immense.
 A victim may be left with both physical and mental scars, making recovery seem like a far off prospect.
-However, a New York personal injury lawyer can help victims get the compensation they need to pay for the best available treatment that'll help them eventually regain a life of normalcy.
+However, a New York City personal injury lawyer can help victims get the compensation they need to pay for the best available treatment that'll help them eventually regain a life of normalcy.

 At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we have over 50 years of experience representing injured victims throughout New York and have achieved significant results in dog bite cases.
 We can review the circumstances of your attack in a free consultation and determine the best route to compensation for you.
 Our attorneys are here to help anyone with their injury claim needs.
 Call us at (212) 986-7353 for a free case evaluation.